thegetty/osci-report/source/projects-at-a-glance.html.md

 ### [Southeast Asian Art at LACMA](http://seasian.catalog.lacma.org/){:target="blank"}

-Detailed object entries and new interpretive essays form the centerpiece of LACMA’S catalogue focused on highlights from its fine collection of Southeast Asian bronze and metal sculpture.
+Detailed object entries and new interpretive essays form the centerpiece of LACMA’S catalogue focused on highlights from its fine collection of Southeast Asian sculpture.
 The publication features high-resolution, zoomable images, conservation documentation, videos, maps, and photographs that visually connect the museum’s objects to their place of origin.
 Select objects can be studied in the round with a user-controlled 360-degree image viewer.
 An online citation tool makes it easy to reference the catalogue for scholarly purposes, while social media plug-ins allow general sharing on a variety of platforms.

 </div>
 <div class="grid-content" id="nga-content">